FKD13/geocode_backend/README.md

     - Create a user for the new database, for example I used `geocode-dev`.
 A localhost user should be enough.

 - Create a `.env` file in the project root, this should be based upon `.env.template`.
 Edit the file where needed.
-- If you are on windows just edit the `runapp.bat` file with your parameters and `JAVA_HOME` directory.
+- If you are on windows create a `.env.bat` file in the project root, this should be based upon `.env.bat.template`.
+Edit the file where needed

 ### Start the server